 Creativity & Innovation

-TBS graduates demonstrate originality and inventiveness in work and understand the real world limits to adp use a wide range of idea creation techniques.
+TBS graduates demonstrate originality and inventiveness in work and understand the real world limits to adopting new ideas.

 Social & Cross-Cultural Skills